Fistulas

 Anal fistula

-• Pelvic MRI, which uses magnetic fields and radio waves
+• Pelvic MRI.
+This scan uses magnetic fields and radio waves to look at the body.

-Often, a combination of all these techniques is used to fully assess a fistula.
+Often, a doctor will use a combination of these techniques to assess a fistula.

 Bowel to bladder fistula